lee-zhg/intro-to-docker/lab2.md

     Notice that your base image, python:3.6.1-alpine, is also in your list.

 # Step 3: Run the Docker image

 Now that you have built the image, you can run it to see that it works.

+1. Set unique port#

+    * when you are running the lab in a wetty web terminal, you have to set a unique port# based on your assigned wetty terminal username.
+For example, if your username is `user03`, you should use port# `5003`.

+        ```
+        export PYTHONPORT=[your unique port#]
+        ```

+    * when you are running the lab on your local machine or via http://play-with-docker.com,

+      ```
+      export PYTHONPORT=5001
+      ```

-1. Run the Docker image
+2. Run the Docker image

     ```sh
-    $ docker run -p 5001:5000 -d python-hello-world
+    $ docker run -p $PYTHONPORT:5000 -d $IMAGENAME

     0b2ba61df37fb4038d9ae5d145740c63c2c211ae2729fc27dc01b82b5aaafa26
     ```

     The `-p` flag maps a port running inside the container to your host.
 In this case, we are mapping the python app running on port 5000 inside the container, to port 5001 on your host.
 Note that if port 5001 is already in use by another application on your host, you may have to replace 5001 with another value, such as 5002.

-2. Navigate to http://localhost:5001 in a browser to see the results.

-    If you are using katacoda, click on the link in the left-hand pane that says: View port at https://....environments.katacoda.com" then type in 5001 and click "Display Port".
+3. Verify your running Pyuthon application.

+    * when you run the lab in a `wetty terminal`, you may verify your running Pyuthon application at `http://<wetty terminal IP>:<your unique port#>`
+    * when you run the lab locally, you may verify the Nginx server at `http://localhost:5001`
-    In play-with-docker, click the link `5001` that should appear near the top of your session.
-If all else fails: `curl localhost:5001` works...
+    * when you are using `play-with-docker`, look for the `5001` link near the top of the page.

     You should see "hello world!" on your browser.

+4. Retrieve `Docker Container ID`

+    ```
+    docker container ls
+    ```

-3. Check the log output of the container.
+5. Check the log output of the container.

     If you want to see logs from your application you can use the `docker container logs` command.
 By default, `docker container logs` prints out what is sent to standard out by your application.
 Use `docker container ls` to find the id for your running container.